jina-ai/clip-as-service/README.md

 bert-serving-start -model_dir=/YOUR_MODEL -http_port 8125
 ```

+Done!
 Your server is now listening HTTP and TCP requests at port `8125` simultaneously!

-To send a HTTP request, first package payload in JSON as following:
+Now to send a HTTP request, first prepare the payload in JSON as following:
 ```json
 {
     "id": 123,